 A new eco-science centre housing the Year 9 Learning 4 Life experiential education program is opened.
-Also additional parent and staff car parking is developed on the western boundary of the College.
+Also, additional parent and staff car parking are developed on the western boundary of the College.
 The uniform shop is moved to the gymnasium to allow for the extension of the secondary library.

 |353||402||755||Mark Vodéll||Stephan Herzog|

 |2011||P-12||Relocated the portable buildings from the front of the College to near the back oval.
 Refurbished the older Home Economics classroom and established a Year 12 common room with study carrel desks and kitchen facilities for the senior VCE students.||351||412||763||Mark Vodéll||Stephan Herzog|